near/docs/docs/tutorials/contracts/nfts/5-approval.md

 }
 ```

 The marketplace is inserted into the map and the next approval ID is incremented.
 From marketplace B's perspective it stores it's original approval ID from when Benji put the NFT up for sale which has a value of 1.
 If Mike were to go and purchase the NFT on marketplace B for the original 1 NEAR sale price, the NFT contract should panic.
-This is because the marketplace is is trying to transfer the NFT with an approval ID 1 but the token struct shows that it **should** have an approval ID of 2.
+This is because the marketplace is trying to transfer the NFT with an approval ID 1 but the token struct shows that it **should** have an approval ID of 2.

-### Expanding the Token and JsonToken structs
+### Expanding the `Token` and `JsonToken` structs

-Now that you understand the proposed solution to our original problem of allowing an account to transfer your NFT, it's time to implement some of the logic.
+Now that you understand the proposed solution to the original problem of allowing an account to transfer your NFT, it's time to implement some of the logic.
 The first thing you should do is modify the `Token` and `JsonToken` structs to reflect the new changes.
 Let's switch over to the `nft-contract/src/metadata.rs` file:

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/5.approval/nft-contract/src/metadata.rs#L39-L61